 The presentation timer can indicate the presentation time on the screen to help you achieve better time management when giving presentations.

 The Presentation Timer is only available when the input signal is a PC or notebook with D-SUB/COMP.
-IN, DVI-D or HDMI terminal in use.
-It is not available when the input signal is a DVI-D or HDMI signal with HDCP format.
+IN or DVI-D terminal in use.

 Follow these steps to utilize this function: